kris2026uk/LIS624/OMEKA.md

 `php -m`

-3. Third, we have an additional software requirement, ImageMagick, which we have not yet downloaded, use this command to get this software:
+3. Third, we have an additional software requirement, ImageMagick, which we have not yet downloaded, use these commands to download and install this software:

 `sudo apt install imagemagick`